JOURNALISM

 For a country like India, with all its cultural and religious aspects running riot, it is not easy to stand up for what one believes in; especially with regard to food, which is an extra-sensitive topic for most.
 As an advocate of veganism, Pune-based Anuradha Sawhney has been making an unlikely impact in this field, transforming not only diets but also the mindset of many urbanites…

-Published by Sakal Times on May 31, 2018, read full article here
+Published by Sakal Times (now the Bridge Chronicle) on May 31, 2018, read full article here

 Letters of art